wacl-york/quant-scraper/README.md

 Run `quant_scrape --help` to see the available options.

-### Configuration

-The `quant_scrape` command requires a configuration file called `config.ini` to be present in the directory where the executable is called from.
-This file provides parameters for the scraping; `resources/example.ini` shows the required format.

-### Manufacturer and device specification

-In addition, it requires the presence of a file called `devices.json` in the working directory.
-This file maps the relationship between the manufacturers and the devices in the study.
-Each entry in the `manufacturers` list reflects an air quality instrumentation company included in the study, with the `properties` object providing keyword-value properties that must be completed before running the program.
-The `fields` list defines the measurands recorded by devices from this company, represented by an object containing a human readable label (`id`), an ID used to refer to this measurand by the company in the downloaded data (`webid`), and a `scale` parameter that is multiplied by the raw value.
-The `devices` list holds a record of the physical instruments installed from this company, represented by an object containing a human readable label (`id`), an ID used to refer to this device by the company on their system (`webid`), and a description of where the device is installed (`location`).

-The example file `resources/example_devices.json` shows the required layout.

-## Running the pre-processing
+## Running the pre-processing script

-In addition to the CLI scraping program there is a pre-processing script, which takes the cleaned and validated data as stored by the `quant_scrape` command, and organises the data into a format suitable for analysis.
+In addition to the CLI scraping program there is a pre-processing script that takes the cleaned and validated data as stored by the `quant_scrape` command, and organises it into a format suitable for immediate analysis.

-In particular, it converts the data from being saved in long format with 1 file per device, into wide format with 1 file per manufacturer.
+In particular, it converts the data into a wide format with 1 file per manufacturer and resamples all time-series to 1 minute resolution.
-It also resamples the time-series so that the air quality data from all manufacturers is saved at the same sampling rate.

-The program is run using the `quant_preprocess` command that should be added to the `PATH` as part of the installation.
+The program is run using the `quant_preprocess` command; see `quant_preprocess --help` for the available options.

-As with the scraping program, it requires the presence of `devices.json` in the working directory to define the manufacturers and devices included in the study.
-It also requires its own separate configuration file to be present in the working directory: `preprocessing.ini`.
-An example is provided by `resources/example_preprocessing.ini`.

-By default the program pre-processes the previous day's cleaned data for all available instruments, although this behaviour can be configured by setting a YYYY-mm-dd formatted date to the `--date` argument and specifying the devices with the `--devices` flag.
-Furthermore, the resultant processed data can be uploaded to Google Drive by setting the `--upload` flag.
-Run `quant_preprocess --help` to see the available options.

 # Contributing to development